-A well-designed construction company website not only gives potential clients the right impression of your business but also converts visitors into customers.
+Well-designed contactor websites not only give potential clients the right impression but also convert visitors into customers.

 In a report called The Value of Design, researchers found that: